sobri909/MGBoxKit/README.markdown

 # MGBox2 - Simple, quick iOS Tables, Grids, and more

-Designed for rapid table and collection creation with minimal code, easy customisation, attractive default styling, using modern blocks based design patterns, and without need for fidgety tweaking or awkward design patterns.
+Designed for rapid table and grid creation with minimal code, easy customisation, attractive default styling, using modern blocks based design patterns, and without need for fidgety tweaking or awkward design patterns.

 Includes blocks based gesture recognisers, observers, control events, and custom events.

-MGBox, MGScrollView, and MGButton can also be used as generic UIView wrappers to get the benefits of view padding, margins, and zIndex, amongst others.
+`MGBox`, `MGScrollView`, and `MGButton` can also be used as generic `UIView` wrappers to get the benefits of view padding, margins, and zIndex, amongst others.

 ## Layout Features